 - Solution: If you are using our User and Account Trait feature, filter voters on an idea by account, type, MRR, etc. This can help you build an email list if you only want to contact Owners who voted for a particular idea or message all the voters on a specific account that want an idea.

 Those just a few ideas for how to use our Analysis Export to make data-driven decisions.

 A couple of things to keep in mind:

-- When building reports, do count supporters by user ID.
+- When building reports, do count voters by user ID.
 If a user is connected to multiple accounts, they will get a record for each account they are connected to in the export.
-User ID will let you count unique supporters.
+User ID will let you count unique voters.

-- When a user is connected to multiple accounts, we don't know which account they were representing when adding support to the idea.
-As a result, all accounts will be listed as supporters on the idea.
+- When a user is connected to multiple accounts, we don't know which account they were representing when adding a vote to the idea.
+As a result, all accounts will be listed as supporters of the idea.